 You will be asked to complete an online form and upload audition material within the workshop or master class application period, which varies based on the dates and nature of the event.
 The application deadline for David Lang: Creating New Music workshop was February 1, 2013.
-Online applications and details about required supporting materials will be available on April 1, 2013 for The Song Continues and Paquito D’Rivera: Latin Jazz Traditions.
+The application deadline is October 4, 2013 for The Song Continues and December 6, 2013 for Paquito D’Rivera: Latin Jazz Traditions.

 Carnegie Hall provides shared hotel accommodations and a travel stipend to all participants who do not maintain a residence in the New York City area.
 Please see the workshop details page for further information on the stipend offered for your workshop.